CMSgov/bcda-app/ssas/README.md

 Very long keys have been split across two rows for formatting purposes.

+Some variables below have a note indicating their name should be changed.
+These changes serve to make the names consistent with established naming patterns and/or to clarify their purpose.
+They should be made after we complete the initial deployments to AWS envs so that we don't have to change all of our existing deployment checklists in a short timeframe.

 |  Key                 | Required | SSAS | BCDA | Purpose |
 | -------------------- |:--------:|:----:|:---:| ------- |
 | BCDA_AUTH_PROVIDER   | Yes      |   | X | Tells ACO API which auth provider to use |